 The wedding was on the top of this super-green hill outside the city.
 Grandpa was there in his wheelchair, Francine had dressed him up in this expensive white suit she had me buy.
 I asked Vince to come but he said something about Dairy Barn not running itself, so other than Grandpa I didn’t have anyone there.
 Francine looked seriously sexy in the dress I’d bought her.
 The priest called us to the makeshift altar and pretty soon he was saying, “Do you take this woman,” and I was saying, “Yes, I do,” and Francine’s girlfriends clapped.
 He said, “You may kiss the bride,” so I did, and when Francine tried to pull away I held her there a little longer.
 Because I was more Angel in that moment than I’d ever been.
 And I wanted it to last.

 Chris Tarry is a Canadian writer and musician living in Brooklyn.
 His fiction has appeared or is forthcoming in The Literary Review, On Spec, The G.W.
 Review, PANK, Bull Men’s Fiction, Monkeybicycle, and elsewhere.
-Chris holds an MFA in creative writing from the University of British Columbia, and his debut story collection, How To Carry Bigfoot Home, is forthcoming from Red Hen Press in March 2015.
-Chris is also a four-time Juno Award winner (the Canadian Grammy), and one of New York’s most sought-after bass players.
+Chris holds an MFA in Creative Writing from the University of British Columbia, and his debut story collection, How To Carry Bigfoot Home, is forthcoming from Red Hen Press in March 2015.
+Chris is also a four-time Juno Award winner, and one of New York’s most sought-after bass players.